ZhianMai/My-LeetCode-Solution/README.md

 ### DFS
 <hr />

+DFS is usually for solving premutation & combination problems.
+Most of the time only traversing all possibilities can solve the problem.
+When solving DFS, the problems below should be addressed:
+- What input is, and what output is.
+- How many levels (how deep) for the DFS recursion tree?
+- Each level has what input, what to do, and what for next DFS call?
+- For the last level, how to verify and store the solutions.

+The last level should not do heavy work that requires TC or SC greater than O(n), like using a hashmap to deduplicate, or sorting the result.
+If so, break these heavy work to all previous level to finish.

 #### DFS/JumpGameIII.java
   :link:[link](DFS/JumpGameIII.java)
 - One of my favorite solutions!
 In general, it needs a boolean[] to record what elements has been visited, but I marked the visited elements by flipping it negative instead of using a boolean[] array.
 Since the DFS needs to add and minus current element, so its mathematical symbol (+ or -) doesn't matter!